LadyofSteel/uic/cs_211/proj5/README.md

 Due date: Monday, Nov.
 6th

+### Info
+Using **C++**, this project should evaluate an infix expression.
+The algorithm **required** for this program will use two stacks, an operator stack and a value stack.
+Both stacks must be implemented using a dynamic array class.
+The infix expression will only use the operators of addition, subtraction, multiplication, division, and parentheses.

 ### Usage
 A makefile is provided for easier compilation.
 Enter `make` or `make proj5` to build the project.
 Enter `make run` to run the executable.
 If you want to build and run, just enter `make all`.
 If you want to build and run in debug mode, enter `make debug`.
 Recompilation should work just fine with `make`; the source and header files are set as dependencies for the build process.